 It is unfortunately not possible to alter access conditions and stairs in the manor house to allow wheelchair users and people with impaired mobility to access to the exhibitions.

-The manor garden has a great playground with a ropes course and hammock swings.
+The manor garden has a great playground for children.

 Prams and pushchairs

 Narrow doors and differences in level make it very difficult to take prams and pushchairs into the manor house.
 We recommend the use of carrying slings for infants.
 Prams and pushchairs can be left in the manor courtyard.

 Dogs, on a leash, are welcome in the museum’s outdoor areas.
 Dogs are not permitted indoors, except for guide dogs.
-There are hooks where you can tie dogs and drinking bowls for dogs in the courtyard.
+There are drinking bowls for dogs in the courtyard.

 There are two toilets, one with baby-changing facilities, on the ground floor of the manor house with access from the courtyard.
 There are a further two toilets in the park behind the playground.
 Toilets for disabled are available in the neighbouring Green Museum.